mrago256/wayne-state-daily-screener/readme.md

     $ ./Linux-Installer.sh
 This will prompt for the type of install or to uninstall and all other setup steps can be omitted.

+### Manual Install:

+Follow these steps to install the autoscreener manually.
+It is recommended to use the installer.

 ### Install python dependencies: